ppkantorski/Ultrahand-Overlay/README.md

 To use Ultrahand, follow these steps:

 1. Download and install the latest [nx-ovlloader](https://github.com/ppkantorski/nx-ovlloader/releases/latest/download/nx-ovlloader.zip) / [nx-ovlloader+](https://github.com/ppkantorski/nx-ovlloader/releases/latest/download/nx-ovlloader+.zip).
-    - WARNING: nx-ovlloader+ consumes 2MB more of system memory than nx-ovlloader and provides expanded features.
+    - **Sidenote:** nx-ovlloader+ consumes 2MB more of system memory than nx-ovlloader and provides expanded features.
 2. Download the latest Ultrahand [ovlmenu.ovl](https://github.com/ppkantorski/Ultrahand-Overlay/releases/latest/download/ovlmenu.ovl) and place it within `/switch/.overlays/`.
-    - WARNING: This will overwrite `Tesla Menu` if already installed.
+    - **WARNING:** This will overwrite `Tesla Menu` if already installed.
 3. After installing Ultrahand Overlay, a new folder named `ultrahand` will be created within the root config folder on your SD card (`/config/ultrahand/`) along with a `config.ini` file containing various Ultrahand settings.
 4. Launch Ultrahand (similarly to `Tesla Menu`) with Ultrahand's default hotkeys (`ZL+ZR+DDOWN`) or Tesla's.
 A new folder will be made (`/switch/.packages/`) with a preset `package.ini` file for your base menu commands.